Rebecca Bitzer and Associates Supporting Staff

 You will need to bring your completed new patient forms, insurance card, photo ID, referral from your physician (if required) and any medical lab or blood-work results (printouts) if you have them.
 Also, it is helpful to have a list of medications that you are currently taking.
 If your insurance requires you to make a co-pay, or if you are a self-pay client, you should also have payment for services.
 We accept cash, check or Visa, Mastercard, American Express, and Discover credit cards.

-Our dietitians and support staff will be able to help you with any questions that you may have.
+Our dietitians and supporting staff will be able to help you with any questions that you may have.

 Page reviewed and updated January 2020.